 Flue gases are the outlet gases obtained when a fuel is burned with air in combustion equipments like engines and boilers.
-Based on the fuel composition flue gases are formed, a fuel having carbon and hydrogen compounds generates flue gas containing oxides of carbon and hydrogen because the oxygen in air burns with components that release heat energy and resulting the combusted materials.
-In construction of fire heater, boilers, combustion engines and combuster the outlet is given out with a cylinder shape chimney so that the hot flue gases are eject into the atmosphere.
-In design and calculating the performance of the above equipments the flue gas is used for analysis which help to determine the composition of the carbon dioxide, oxygen, nitrogen and carbon monoxide.
+Based on the fuel composition flue gases are formed, a fuel having carbon and hydrogen compounds generates flue gas containing oxides of carbon and hydrogen because of the oxygen in air burns with components that release heat energy and resulting in the combusted materials.
+In the construction of fire heater, boilers, combustion engines and combustor the outlet is given out with a cylinder shape chimney so that the hot flue gases are ejected into the atmosphere.
+In design and calculating the performance of the above equipments the flue gas is used for analysis which helps to determine the composition of the carbon dioxide, oxygen, nitrogen and carbon monoxide.
 Based on this analysis results the fuel inlet flow rate, air flow rate and burner are controlled to get the efficiency of the fired heaters.
-By the following presentation the flue gas analysis can be demonstrated by using Orsat apparatus, of course this is a standard piece of equipment.
+By the following presentation, the flue gas analysis can be demonstrated by using Orsat apparatus, of course, this is a standard piece of equipment.
 Many high accurate digital and portable devices are available to determine the composition of flue gas.

 Modern analyzers derived from Orsat apparatus

 Based on the Orsat analyzing technique not only flue gases but process gas like methane, propane and natural gas can be analyzed continuously in a process flow streams.
-Many new models are reengineered and modified by electronic and automation technology so that they do multi task in a process industry.
+Many new Orsat apparatus models are re-engineered and modified by electronic and automation technology so that they do multitask in a process industry.
 They measure, control and disengage the process systems.
 The demand for composition measurement in continuous flow pipeline even at high temperature and pressures fulfilled by latest engineered models that are nitrogen analyzer, oxygen analyzer, carbon dioxide analyzer, methane analyzer.

 These modules contain a measuring probe, a signal transmitter and receiver, instrument air sockets, display and controls box.
-Measuring probes are developed based on the membrane technology, a thin film membrane allow specified molecules to pass through it and these molecules will affect the conductivity of the thermocouple type system which give out signal proportional to the chemical molecules.
+Measuring probes are developed based on the membrane technology, a thin film membrane allow specific molecules to pass through it and these molecules will affect the conductivity of the thermocouple type system which gives out signal proportional to the chemical molecules.